huhu/js-search-extension/README.md

 ## How to use it

 Input keyword **js** in the address bar, press `Space` to activate the search bar.
-Then enter any word you want to search, the extension will response the related search results instantly.
+Then enter any word you want to search, the extension will respond the related search results instantly.

 ## Contribution